stjudecloud/rfcs/README.md

    * The RFC will remain in this phase for **2 weeks**.

 Each phase of the process brings about further refinement of details and hardening of the proposal.

+<sup><a name="footnote1">1</a></sup> St. Jude community stakeholders include the Department of Computational Biology, Center for Applied Bioinformatics, and users of St. Jude Cloud that have requested data from a `@stjude.org` e-mail address.

 ### Evaluation and acceptance